Online Continuing Education

 We have searched the web, and found for you the best available resources.
 MOOCs, Webinars announcements, podcasts, open access journals, databases and many more are now available to members.

-No need for prior registration however you must activate your OPTL account.
+No need for prior registration however you must activate your LOPT account.

-Use your OPTL website username and password to sign in, and access the information.
+Use your LOPT website username and password to sign in, and access the information.

 - OPEN ACCESS JOURNALS

 A MOOC is a Massive Open Online Course facilitated wholly online and designed to support an unlimited number of enrollments.

 We will be announcing the majority of MOOCs relevant to physiotherapy practitionners and hosted by leading platforms.

 University of Toronto is offering a course entitled Managing Your Health: The Role of Physical Therapy and Exercise.
 Over six weeks learners will explore: Why physical activity and exercise are important in Cardiovascular Disease, Osteoporosis, Cancer, Common Sports Injuries, and Arthritis.

 For more information, use the following link: https://www.coursera.org/learn/physical-therapy-exercise

 A webinar is a seminar or a presentation taking place on the Internet, and allowing participants in different locations to see and hear the presenter.

 A collection of interesting pre-recorded webinars is available on the following link.